 - Post-adoption support is crucial.
 For every dog.
 And every adopter.
 Not everyone needs all of the post-adoption support that we offer.
 But almost everyone needs something, even if it’s just knowing they have a safety net and someone to check-in with when they have a question.
 “My dog did this and I did this.
 Is that right?”
 It often truly is as simple as that.
 But having that support in place means setting everyone up for success and making sure small issues don’t spiral into returns.

 Does all this mean we don’t want dogs going to experienced adopters?
 Of course not!
 But those aren’t the people getting turned away, underestimated, or set-up for failure.
 Experienced dog adopters get that stamp of approval and a grateful smile pretty easily.

 What we’re saying is don’t undervalue first time adopters.
 In fact, some of our most difficult dogs have gone home with first time adopters and they, both dog and human, are doing amazing.
 They are thriving.
 And with a great match, some post-adoption support, and lots of love, we have former “problem” dogs serving as shelter ambassadors and a growing number of humans serving as dog advocates.

 When it comes to finding the right home for the dogs we care about, it is easy to create an idealized notion of what that home looks like.
-What we have to do instead is keep an open mind and be on the lookout for a genuine connection and a commitment to do right by the dog they are already falling in love with.
+What we have to do instead is keep an open mind and be on the lookout for someone who is going to love that dog.
+Dogs should not be defined by their shelter behavior any more than adopters should be defined by how many dogs they’ve owned.
+What we need is a genuine connection and a commitment to do right by the dog they are already falling in love with.
 That, not training certificates or shelter behavior evals, is what success looks like.

 Thank you to all of the wonderful first time adopters who have chosen a DOL dog and helped keep our hearts and minds open.
 This post is quite literally about you!